Element distinctness problem: Decision tree complexity

 The number of comparisons needed to solve the problem of size $n$, in a comparison-based model of computation such as a decision tree or algebraic decision tree, is $\Theta(n\log n)$.
 Here, $\Theta$ invokes big theta notation, meaning that the problem can be solved in a number of comparisons proportional to $n\log n$ (a linearithmic function) and that all solutions require this many comparisons.
 In these models of computation, the input numbers may not be used to index the computer's memory (as in the hash table solution) but may only be accessed by computing and comparing simple algebraic functions of their values.
 For these models, an algorithm based on comparison sort solves the problem within a constant factor of the best possible number of comparisons.
 The same lower bound applies as well to the expected number of comparisons in the randomized algebraic decision tree model.

+Real RAM Complexity

+If the elements in the problem are real numbers, the decision-tree lower bound extends to the real random-access machine model with an instruction set that includes addition, subtraction and multiplication of real numbers, as well as comparison and either division or remaindering ("floor").
+It follows that the problem's complexity in this model is also $\Theta(n\log n)$.
+This RAM model covers more algorithms than the algebraic decision-tree model, as it encompasses algorithms that use indexing into tables.
+However, in this model all program steps are counted, not just decisions.